|

 Link.

 Blacktoft, Holy Trinity.
-SE 840 243. ©
+SE 8411 2431. ©

 Tim Pickles.
-Interior view. © (and
+Interior view, © (and

 starring) James Murray.
 James advises the this church was formerly known as St.

 Clement.
-Another interior view. ©
+Another interior view, ©

 Bill Henderson.
-Former Wesleyan Chapel,

-now a private residence. © James Murray.
+now a private residence.
+SE 8453 2424. © James Murray.

-Bolton, Bolton and Fangfoss Methodist Chapel, built as Wesleyan.
-SE 771 522. © David Regan (2012).
+Bolton, Bolton with Fangfoss Methodist Chapel, built as Wesleyan

-Boynton, St. Andrew. © James Murray.
+Boynton, St. Andrew.
+TA 1366 6798. © James Murray.
 Two interior views - 1,

 2, and the altar, all © Kenneth Paver.

-Brandesburton, St. Mary. © James
+Brandesburton, St. Mary.
+TA

 Murray.
 An old postcard view, from Reg Dosell's Collection.